CURocketEngineering/firefly_chi-2021/other/documentation/README.md

 execution in the format `<state_name>_<time>`.
 For example: `halt_start`, `recover_start`, `upward_end`, and `eject_end`.
 #### Creating a new plugin
 Plugins can be written like any other python file.
-Simly define a function inside a new file in `plugins` that accepts two arguments: `conf` and `dataobj`.
+Simply define a function inside a new file in `plugins` that accepts two arguments: `conf` and `dataobj`.
 For example:
 ```python3